jvr0x/atomic-drops-notifier/README.md

-# atomic-assets-nft-alerts
+# atomic-drops-notifier
-Atomic Assets NFT Alerts is an Android app that lists the Atomic Assets drop releases and notifies you of new upcoming ones.
+Atomic Drops Notifier is an Android app that lists the Atomic drops and notifies you of new upcoming ones.